 - is generating a large profit or surplus suggesting that government investment is not required.

-- Looking to support a business or trade event.
+- is looking to support a business or trade event.